How farmers could see the benefits of blockchain

 Global players’ pursuit

-And last summer, major shot-callers in the food sector – including Kroger, Nestlé, Tyson Foods, Unilever and Walmart – announced they will work with IBM to identify areas that can benefit from blockchain.
+And in summer of 2017, major shot-callers in the food sector – including Kroger, Nestlé, Tyson Foods, Unilever and Walmart – announced they will work with IBM to identify areas that can benefit from blockchain.

 “Whether it’s related to food safety or food fraud, you can trace and track products much more quickly with blockchain technology because everything is very transparent, everything’s accessible in real time,” explains Sylvain Charlebois, dean of the Faculty of Management and professor in the Faculty of Agriculture at Dalhousie University.